Marietta Sex Offender Registation Removal Lawyer

 Any sex offense in Georgia that you’re convicted of that’s not a misdemeanor usually involves this sex offender registry and oftentimes once you’re on it, you can never get off even if you move to another state.
 It’s also public so people can look it up on the internet an there have been instances where people have been their houses have vandalized just because they appear on that registry.
 It doesn’t matter if you’ve already done time or completed your sentence you still appear on the registry.

-WHAT ARE THE QUALIFICATIONS TO BE REMOVED FROM THE SEX OFFENDER REGISTRY?
+WHAT ARE THE QUALIFICATIONS TO BE REMOVED FROM THE SEX OFFENDER REGISTRY IN GEORGIA?

 A chance at removal from the registry is for persons who are at low risk to re-offend and have completed their sentences for their crimes.